Totati/ngx-mat-errors/README.md

 </mat-form-field>
 ```

-You can easily create directives like this to display errors in a `MatFormField` with multiple controls.
+You can easily create directives like this to display errors in a `MatFormField` with multiple controls, look fot the implementation of `NgxMatErrorsForDateRangePicker`.

 ## Customize